Learning Outcomes & Student Policies

 - The ability to implement effective communication skills to colleagues, patients, and families they encounter to improve patient care and outcome.

 Preceptor Assessments in the area of the written record revealed 85% and 87% of the Class of 2014 and 2015 respectively considered to be outstanding by the preceptors.
 Preceptors were asked how our students related to patients and colleagues, and 90% of both the Class of 2014 and 2015 were rated outstanding in that category.
 85% of the Class of 2014 and 87% of the Class of 2015 were rated in the outstanding range for the ability to provide patient education.

 - To develop a solid professional value system, committed to life-long learning, professional development and advocacy for the profession.

-It is the intention of the University of Bridgeport, Faculty of Health Science and the Physician Assistant Institute to endeavor to communicate these goals through our teaching, role modeling and clinical practice.
+It is the intention of the University of Bridgeport, the faculty of Health Sciences, and the Physician Assistant Institute to endeavor to communicate these goals through our teaching, role modeling, and clinical practice.